thuya-cms/thuya-cms.github.io/docs/basics/terminology/content-field-definition.md

 }
 ```

 `title` is a simple string without additional validations.
-For this we need to create a content field definition with type text.
+For this, we need to create a content field definition with type text.
 Let's name it `common-text` as it doesn't contain any specifics.

 The `content` property contains HTML data.
-To be secure we need to validate the HTML before save. so it requires a new content field definition with type text, containing additional validations to ensure that only strings containing valid HTML can be saved.
+To be secure we need to validate the HTML before saving. so it requires a new content field definition with type text, containing additional validations to ensure that only strings containing valid HTML can be saved.
 It can be named `html-text`.

 The `publishAfter` field contains a date so a content field definition with type date is required.
 As it is also quite generic it can be named `common-date`.

 The `options` field is interesting as its value is an object and not a literal.
-So let's start again bottom up with its properties. `isPublic` needs a boolean while `priority` a numeric content field definition.
+So let's start again bottom up with its properties. `isPublic` needs a boolean while `priority` is a numeric content field definition.
 Both are generic so the names can be `common-boolean` and `common-number`.
-The `options` property is a content field definition with type group.
-A group will not directly have a value, but can contain other fields.
+The `options` property is a content field definition of group type.
+A group will not directly have a value but can contain other fields.
 Groups can be nested in any depth, avoiding recursiveness.
 Its name can be for example `blog-post-options`.

 `tags` contains an array of strings.
 It can use an array content field definition, for the element type reusing `common-text`.
 It can be called `common-text-array`.